Nigerian investment platform Chaka secures $1.5M pre-seed after bagging country’s first SEC license – TechCrunch

 The event set the precedence for the regulator’s all-out attack on other digital investment platforms, giving Chaka enough time to engage and conclude talks in about half a year.
 And last month, Chaka acquired the first fintech license issued by the SEC, making it the only investment platform operating as a digital sub-broker.

 “When we launched, we kept SEC in the loop.
 But now, over the last six months, we’ve engaged with them, showed them our business models, the benefits, the markets.
 Now we’re proud to have SEC’s first fintech license.
 We believe that the most important thing is that the market has clarity and understands the regulations required to be registered.
-And we’re thrilled to have broken new ground and cleared up what it takes to be able to offer services in the market,” he said.
+And we’re thrilled to have broken new ground and cleared up what it takes to be able to offer services in the market,” Osibodu said.

 With the new license, the company can swiftly focus on what lies ahead.
 Osibodu says the license expands the scope of what Chaka can achieve.
 He asserts that Chaka can power multiple brokers and provide access to different digital investment offerings in addition to being a digital sub-broker.

-Asides from Chaka’s traditional stock trading app for retail investors, it also offers Chaka SDK which allows asset managers and financial institutions to offer digital investments and Chaka for Business for direct business onboarding and trading tools for institutional investors.
+Asides from Chaka’s traditional stock trading app for retail investors, it also offers Chaka SDK, which allows asset managers and financial institutions to offer digital investments and Chaka for Business for direct business onboarding and trading tools for institutional investors.

 Jim Breyer of Breyer Capital, commenting on the investment said, “We are proud to combine efforts with a company that is levelling the investment playing field for Nigerians [and Africans at large].
 We’re confident in the value Chaka provides through its digital tools, and we look forward to playing our part in supporting Chaka’s team on their mission to drive borderless investments in Africa.”